 Jackie Chan Net Worth

-Jackie Chan net worth and salary: Jackie Chan is a Hong Kong-born movie star who has a net worth of $400 million.
+Jackie Chan is a Hong Kong-born movie star who has a net worth of $400 million.
 Jackie Chan has become synonymous with Kung-Fu, martial arts, and action movies over an incredibly successful career spanning multiple decades.
 Jackie Chan is well known for doing his own stunts.

 Although Jackie Chan began his career in various Eastern movies, he has branched out to capture the attention of a global audience, often appearing in western films.
 He is also a talented singer and has released many successful albums.
 In many cases, he sang the theme songs for his movies.
 Some consider him to be the most widely-recognized film actor in the world, which makes sense when you consider the massive population of China and other Eastern nations.

-Early Life: Jackie Chan's real name is Chan Kong-sang, and he was born in Hong-Kong on April 7th, 1954.
+Jackie Chan's real name is Chan Kong-sang, and he was born in Hong-Kong on April 7th, 1954.
 As a child, Chan earned the nickname "Pao-pao" due to the fact that he was full of energy and rolled around the house while curled up in a ball.
 He grew up on the grounds of the French consul, as his parents worked for the French ambassador.
 Chan failed his first year of primary school.
 As a result, he was enrolled in the China Drama Academy not long afterward.
 In this school, Chan learned acrobatics and martial arts for the first time, excelling in both areas.
 He studied under Yu Jim-yuen, who taught many other prolific martial artists.
 After becoming one of the school's brightest students, he formed close relationships with other future stars and fixed his sights on the film industry.
 During this time, Chan earned a black belt in Hapkido and also studied Karate, Judo, Taekwando, and Jeet Kune Do.
-In the late 70s, Jackie Chan moved to Australia, where his parents were working for the American embassy.
+In the late '70s, Jackie Chan moved to Australia, where his parents were working for the American embassy.
 He worked as a construction worker for a time, and this is when he earned the nickname "Jackie."

-Early Film Career: Despite being involved in school, Jackie Chan started appearing in movies as early as age five.
-His biggest early role came at age eight when he appeared alongside many of his students in Big and Little Wong Tin Bar.
+Despite being involved in school, Jackie Chan started appearing in movies as early as age five.
+His biggest early role came at age eight when he appeared alongside many of his classmates in Big and Little Wong Tin Bar.
 After a slew of other minor roles, Chan was signed to Great Earth Film Company.
 This would prove to be a valuable launching platform for his later career.
 Through this company, he worked as a stuntman in Bruce Lee's legendary films, Fist of Fury and Enter the Dragon.
 This led to his first-ever starring role in a movie called Little Tiger of Canton in 1973.

 In 1976, Jackie Chan started working with director Lo Wei.
 The director wanted to take advantage of Bruce Lee's popularity, and tried to make Jackie Chan "the next Bruce Lee."
 However, Chan couldn't replicate Lee's fighting style, and so the film New Fist of Fury was a failure.

-Mainstream Breakthrough: A major breakthrough came when Jackie Chan was able to put his trademark comedic skills to use in The Snake in the Eagle's Shadow.
+A major breakthrough came when Jackie Chan was able to put his trademark comedic skills to use in The Snake in the Eagle's Shadow.
 The 1978 film pioneered the comedic Kung-Fu genre, which proved to be incredibly popular among Hongkongers.
 Director Yuen Woo-ping capitalized on the success of this film with the release of Drunken Master later that year.
 This proved to be one of Jackie Chan's most iconic performances, and it propelled the young actor to incredible levels of fame.
 Because the director was willing to give Chan complete freedom over his stunt choreography, the young actor was able to fully show off his impressive abilities.
 After a number of other similar films, Chan was ready to tackle the international film industry.

 Rumble in the Bronx gained a massive cult following in North America when it was released in 1995, and Jackie Chan would soon arrive in Hollywood in true fashion.
 After starring in Rush Hour alongside Chris Tucker in 1998, he became a household name within the American film industry.
 The film grossed $130 million in the United States alone.